-The real administrator username that comes configured on these modems when you get them from Time Warner is the last eight digits of the unit's MAC address.
+The real administrator username that comes configured on these modems when you get them from Time Warner is the last eight digits of the unit's MAC address sans the colons separating out the values.
 This is unique to your device, but can be found pretty easily by looking at the user interface that you do have access to.
 The password for this user is "c0nf1gur3m3".
 Use that and you should be in.
 Feel free to change the password while you're in there to keep the Time Warner folks out.

 A couple of weeks back, HD Moore posted a blog entry entitled